RaneemWael/Helsinki-Puzzle-Generator/README.md

 # Helsinki-Puzzle-Generator
+A prolog code that generates a Helsinki puzzle of size N.

 ## Description:
 - Given a square grid of size N, where the horizontal rows are numbered 1 to N from top to bottom and the vertical columns are numbered 1 to N from left to right.